 Once your ducts have been installed, sealed, and insulated, they should be tested for balance and tightness.
 Any leaks should be resolved and airflow to each outlet and through your home should be in balance.

-For more information about ductwork best practices for your San Diego area home, please contact Sherlock Heating & Air Conditioning today!
+For more information about ductwork best practices for your San Diego area home, please contact Sherlock Plumbing Heating & Air today!